carbon-language/carbon-lang/docs/design/expressions/member_access.md

 }

 fn SumIntegers(v: Vector(Integer)) -> Integer {
-  // Member resolution resolves the name `Sum` to #2.
+  // Member resolution resolves the name `Sum` to #2, which is
+  // not an instance member.
   // `impl` lookup then locates the `impl Integer as Addable`,
   // and determines that the member access refers to #4,
   // which is then called.